Diploma of Advanced Studies in Humanitarian Action (DAS)

 Postgraduate-Level Education & Skill Building

 The DAS offers postgraduate-level education focused on providing participants with in-depth understanding of both the conceptual and operational questions of humanitarian action.
-Through the study of major humanitarian crises past and present, participants will acquire the tools needed to analyse, understand, and engage in critical reflection on the response to humanitarian emergencies today.
+Through the study of major humanitarian crises past and present, participants will acquire the tools needed to analyze, understand, and engage in critical reflection on the response to humanitarian emergencies today.

 Professional Community & Exchange of Experience